jiweigang1/janito/docs/plugins/ACTUAL_TOOLS_LOCATION.md

 ## Architecture Note

-The plugin system I created in `plugins/` contains **interface definitions and wrappers**, while the actual tool implementations are in `janito/tools/adapters/local/`.
+The plugin system in `plugins/` contains **interface definitions and wrappers**, while the actual tool implementations are in `janito/tools/adapters/local/`.

 The real tools are implemented as classes inheriting from `ToolBase` and registered via decorators like `@register_local_tool`.